Rail transport in Jamaica: Revival

 In 2002 Jamaican Government discussed resumption of national railway services, initially with Canadian National Railway and then Rail India Technical and Economic Service (RITES); and now with the China Railway after a deal was signed by the Prime Minister P J Patterson with Chinese vice-president Zeng Qinghong in Jamaica in February 2005.
 During the 1990s, a plan was considered which would see commuter services between Kingston and Spanish Town, later extended to Linstead.
 It was proposed to cost US$8 million and be running by January 2001, with the government holding 40% of a public-private venture.

 Passenger service returned to Jamaica for the first time since February 1992 on 16 April 2011, when an inaugural train operated from May Pen to Linstead.
 There was also talk of establishing a tourist route on Jamalco's line between Rocky Point and Breadnut, but all passenger services were stopped again in August 2012.

 In 2022, the rail status shifted again, as a passenger service began transporting students from Old Harbour and Linstead to Spanish Town.
+The service was discontinued in January 2025 due to funding issues at the JRC and a similar service is now operated by the Jamaica Urban Transit Company (JUTC) as bus route 605.